J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 fences.
 Five pounds will plant a mile—a stupendous sight.
 A blend of Scarlet

-O'Hara, Pearly Gates and Heavenly Blue makes a patriotic red, white & blue
+O'Hara, Pearly Gates and Heavenly Blue makes a patriotic red, white and blue

 display, a rural American tradition.